paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-134-miscellaneous-administrative-provisions.md

 (2) for which the Department of Defense requires reimbursement under [section 9701 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section9701&num=0&edition=prelim) or any other provision of law; and

-(3) for which the Department of Defense received reimbursement after the date of the enactment of the Carl Levin and Howard P. “Buck” McKeon National Defense Authorization Act for Fiscal Year 2015.
+(3) for which the Department of Defense received reimbursement after December 19, 2014.

 ### Statutory Notes

-#### References in Text
+#### Amendments
-The date of the enactment of the Carl Levin and Howard P. “Buck” McKeon National Defense Authorization Act for Fiscal Year 2015, referred to in subsec. (b)(3), is the date of the enactment of Pub.
-L. 113–291, which was approved Dec.
-19, 2014.
+2017—Subsec. (b)(3).
+Pub.
+L. 115–91 substituted “December 19, 2014” for “the date of the enactment of the Carl Levin and Howard P. ‘Buck’ McKeon National Defense Authorization Act for Fiscal Year 2015”.